EvxLee/AvatarArena.github.io/README.md

 `avatars.json` which defines hit points, attack values and other starting stats for each avatar class.

 The **assets** folder contains placeholders for future images.
-The `assets/avatars` directory currently only holds a README file, and `assets/items` is empty.
+Use the `assets/avatars` directory for avatar art and `assets/items` for gear images.

 A `.gitignore` file is included to keep temporary files or editor caches out of version control.